linearregression/ecs-playground/README.md

 Here are some other areas that could be explored to add more functionality to an ECS solution.

- - Extend this example to use Consul for service description
+ - Extend this example to use Consul for service discovery

  - Extend Consul to manage the ELB for us.
 This could be used to overcome the limitation of port numbers in ECS